Dal Bhat twenty-four hour!

 As boys who can’t get enough of the beach, we don’t entirely enjoy cold winters.
 However, there is one thing that makes up for suffering through that chilly season… Soup!

 Nepal has plenty of hearty curries and stews to warm up the body, but none really compare to aloo bodi tama.
 Not only is this soup completely vegan by design, but it is a fantastic dish that can be eaten in many different ways.
 While we are purists who liked this potato, bamboo, and black-eyed pea stew on its own, we certainly appreciated the option to eat it alongside various starches.

 Aloo bodi tama is a spicy, hot concoction that we often enjoyed as a prerequisite to a larger dish.
 The plate is very balanced in terms of health and taste alike – almost to the point where we would have eaten it as a standalone meal if possible!

 A deep-fried cookie?
 Um… Yes, please!
 We’ll sign up to taste one of those right now!

-The Nepalese khajuri might be considered nothing more than a sweet snack for some.
+The Nepali khajuri might be considered nothing more than a sweet snack for some.
 Still, to others, it is primarily intended as a holy offering.
 Khajuri is made most often during the Chhath Parva and Tihar festivals, but it is possible to find them at any time.

-This cookie is entrenched in Nepalese flavor and tradition.
+This cookie is entrenched in Nepali flavor and tradition.
 It is crispy and buttery, and the process of making the treat takes an immense amount of time and effort.
 The entire cooking adventure begins with a dough ball being shaped into a patty that is ever so slightly curved.
 A unique wooden press is then used to create lines in the dough that stay present throughout its excursion into the fryer.
 We’re not always big fans of dessert, but we could honestly eat these all day long.

 12. Thukpa: Tibetan noodle soup